Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Kan structures

-We purposefully do not describe what "$\subset$" or "generated by" mean for functors, hoping that intuition fills in the gaps.
-In some sense the horn feels like a partially defined functor (though it is a true simplicial set), well described by diagrams, for instance with $n=2$ and $i=1$ we have
+We purposefully do not describe what "" or "generated by" mean for functors, hoping that intuition fills in the gaps.
+In some sense the horn feels like a partially defined functor (though it is a true simplicial set), well described by diagrams, for instance with n=2 and i=1 we have

-The map $\iota$ is the inclusion.
-Moreover, $S$ is an $\infty$-category, or quasi-category, if the extending map $f'$ is unique.
+The map ι is the inclusion.
+Moreover, S is an -category, or quasi-category, if the extending map f is unique.

-Example: Some basic examples of $\infty$-categories, for $X$ a topological space, are
+Example: Some basic examples of -categories, for X a topological space, are

 the dotted arrow exists, making the new diagram commute.

-• The left Kan extension of $F$ along $G$ is a functor $A\xrightarrow L D$ and a universal natural transformation $F\stackrel \lambda \rightsquigarrow L\circ G$.
+• The left Kan extension of F along G is a functor ALD and a universal natural transformation FλLG.

-• The right Kan extension of $F$ along $G$ is a functor $A\xrightarrow R D$ and a universal natural transformation $R\circ G \stackrel \rho\rightsquigarrow F$.
+• The right Kan extension of F along G is a functor ARD and a universal natural transformation RGρF.

 Exit paths